Cheapest Car Insurance in Aurora (2026 Rates)

 American National ranks first in Aurora with a MoneyGeek score of 85 out of 100, driven by the city's lowest average premiums at $68 monthly.

-GEICO, Auto-Owners, Farm Bureau and Progressive complete Aurora's top five insurers.
-GEICO balances affordable rates with strong customer service.
-Auto-Owners excels in customer experience for drivers who prioritize support quality over the lowest rates.
+GEICO, Auto-Owners, Farm Bureau and Progressive round out Aurora's top five insurers.
+GEICO pairs affordable rates with strong customer service.
+Auto-Owners ranks high in customer experience and is a good fit for drivers who put support quality above the lowest rates.

 American National